Sisu Auto: 1945 to 1969: Growth and diversification

 The Karis factory grew the main production facility, when the new 157-metre-long assembly hall with nearly 100-metre production line was opened in 1961.

 In 1961 SAT produced the ballast tractor K-50SS which is still the largest automobile ever built in Nordic countries.
 The first European serial built lorry with a hydraulically tiltable forward control cabin, Sisu KB-112, was introduced in 1962.
 The 1965 introduced Sisu K-148 featured bonnet and wings produced from reinforced plastic.
 Due to lower costs and better durability the solution was soon applied on the whole conventional cabin model range.

 During the 1960s SAT made a number of innovations, experiments and extended to new areas.
 In 1961 the radial type hydraulic motor Sisu Nemo was patented.
-The main use was powering of trailer axles but Nemo's were installed also in number of other applications.
+The main use was powering of trailer axles but Nemos were installed also in number of other applications.
 The 1963 introduced K-138 features another innovation of the same period: vertical ejector exhaust pipe that dilutes exhaust gases.
 At the early 1960s also wide tyres to substitute double wheels were tested; the experiment done together with Nokia did not, however lead to production.

 In 1964 Leyland Motors became minority owner of SAT.
 The other owners were Tor and his wife Maj Nessling, and Arne Söderberg.

 SAT got another significant facility in Hämeenlinna in 1968 when the company was merged with Vanajan Autotehdas.
 Production of Vanaja lorries was run down and all civil lorry production was concentrated in Karis.
 Instead, production of bus and mobile crane chassis, terminal tractors and military lorries were transferred to Hämeenlinna.